-If you are worried that after we remove the bats from your attic that they will leave the area… that is highly unlikely.
+If you are worried that after we remove the bats in your attic that they will leave the area… that is highly unlikely.
 Bats are extremely territorial and they will normally stay in your area once they have been excluded from your attic.
 The fact that bats are so territorial is why removing the bats is just the first step in the process.
-After the bats are removed, it is imperative that the home or building be sealed (excluded) for bats to prevent them from regaining access to the inside of the attic or gable vent.
+After the bats are removed, it is imperative that the home or building be sealed (excluded) for bats to prevent them from gaining access to the inside of the attic or gable vent.

 LICENSED BAT INSPECTIONS